 As can be seen the majority of teams are completing emergency and urgent repairs within target timescales.
-Increased contract monitoring arrangements, including monthly performance reporting and regular meetings, are in place to ensure contractors are completing jobs within target times.
-New contractors have been introduced to some of the area teams resulting in some repair completion delays during the bedding in process.
+Increased contract monitoring arrangements, including monthly performance reporting and regular meetings are in place to ensure contractors are completing jobs within target times.
+New contractors were introduced during October 2021 to some of the area teams resulting in repair completion delays during the bedding in process throughout Q3 and Q4.
+The Department has also experienced ongoing supply chain and labour issues resulting from covid-19 related staff absences.
+The number of repair orders has been increasing throughout the financial year in line with the easing of COVID-19 national restrictions.